About NOTS | Contact Us

 Why Is Injury and Violence Prevention Important?

-Injuries are the leading cause of death for Americans ages 1 to 44, and a leading cause of disability for all ages, regardless of sex, race/ethnicity, or socioeconomic status.
-More than 180,000 people die from injuries each year, and approximately 1 in 10 sustains a nonfatal injury serious enough to be treated in a hospital emergency department.
+Injuries are the leading cause of death for Americans ages 1 to 44 and remain a major cause of disability across all age groups, regardless of sex, race, ethnicity, or socioeconomic status.
+Each year, more than 180,000 people lose their lives due to injury, and nearly 1 in 10 individuals experience a nonfatal injury serious enough to require treatment in an emergency department.

-The effects of injuries and violence extend beyond the injured person or victim of violence to family members, friends, coworkers, employers, and communities.
+The effects extend well beyond the injured individual, touching families, coworkers, employers, and entire communities.

 Metro Health